davideperucchini/2018-group-work-group-06/README.md

 Just as the Obstacle, _Character()_ function is called in the _setup()_ as they’ll not replicate them, as _Character()_ has always to act the same, and as all the values _Obstacle()_ is taking are set just once during the _setup()_.

 #### Obstacles
-Obstacles are managed by a _set_order()_ method that's called in the _setup()_ functions and sets all the values the Obstacle is taking during the game.
+Obstacles are managed by a _set_order()_ method that's called in the _setup()_ functions and sets all the values the Obstacle is taking during the experience.

 ``` javascript
   this.set_orde = function set_orde(){